Corpus Domini, Ferrara

-The Corpus Domini Monastery is a monastery at 4 via Pergolato in Ferrara.
-It first was founded as a house of penitent women, and became a Poor Clares Observant Franciscan convent in 1431.
-It was the home of Caterina Vigri (St. Catherine of Bologna) from 1431-1456.
-She served as the mistress of novices, teaching about 100 women to become pious nuns.
+The Monastery of Corpus Domini is a Roman Catholic monastery situated at 4 via Pergolato in Ferrara.
+It first was founded as a house of penitent women, and became an Order of Poor Clares Observant Franciscan convent in 1431.

+The convent was the home of Saint Catherine of Bologna (Born as Caterina di Vigri) from 1431 to 1456.
+She served as the Mother Superior, mistress of novices, teaching about 100 women to become pious nuns.
 She was also an artist who illuminated her own breviary and is said to have decorated the walls of the convent with images of the Christ Child.
 These were lost or destroyed in a fire in 1667.
 The public church was redecorated in the late-Baroque period.
 On its high altar is Communion of the Apostles by Giambettino Cignaroli (1768), whilst the church's ceiling fresco Glory of Saint Catherina Vegri is by Giuseppe Ghedini (1770–1773).